v3ceban/nvchad-config/README.md

 while adding extra features and language support specific to my personal stack.

-The configuration can be used as is and does not require any additional setup or configuration.
-Some lines for the Mason table in `configs/overrides.lua` are commented out because these plugins are not supported by ARM processors.
+The configuration can be used as is and does not require any additional setup or setup or settings.
+Some Mason packages aren't avaliable on ARM processors.
+Check `mason.lua` file for more info on how to get those.
-If this issue does not apply to your case, you may want to uncomment those lines to run the `:MasonInstallAll` command more easily.

 ## Installation